 College-Level Examination Program (CLEP)

 Step 1.
-Purchase your CLEP voucher.
-CLEP requires an $87 fee for each voucher, which must be purchased online through Register for CLEP Exams prior to coming in to test.
+Purchase your CLEP ticket.
+CLEP requires an $89 fee for each ticket, which must be purchased online through Register for CLEP Exams prior to coming in to test.

-Step 2.
+Step 3.
 Pay your Texas State administration fee.
-Texas State University requires an administration fee for CLEP testing of $40.
-Pay your testing fees online.
+Texas State University requires an administration fee for CLEP testing of $40 for each CLEP exam.
+Your confirmation email will have a payment link to pay your testing fee online.
 Save the printed receipt as proof you paid.

 Step 4.
-On the test day please bring your printed voucher from College Board, your administration fee receipt, and one of the following forms of identification.
-We are located in Commons Hall, Ground Floor.
+On the test day please bring your printed ticket from College Board, your administration fee receipt, and one of the following forms of identification.

 Please note that the CLEP College Composition exam and the Modern Languages exams allow 30 minutes more working time than other CLEP exams, so if you are taking these tests, your deadline to arrive and begin your test will be 30 minutes earlier than the times listed.
 Extended time accommodations will also affect the latest time to begin a test.

-Note: TEMC cannot provide refunds for any fees or other payments beyond one week from the date of payment.
+Note: TEMC cannot provide refunds for any fees or other payments beyond five business days from the date of payment.

 One form of identification is required to take a CLEP exam.
 The ID must be a government-issued photo ID, with the candidate’s name, signature, and a recognizable photograph.